Skiing Safety Rules

 • Know and ask the locals.
 They are already familiar with the terrain, its possible risks, and difficulties.

-To learn more about Off-Piste Skiing, the necessary equipment, and its proper use; Approach our Ski & Snowboard School, where you can learn everything necessary, from certified instructors of the highest level.
+To learn more about Off-Piste Skiing, the necessary equipment, and its proper use, contact our Ski & Snowboard School, where you can learn everything necessary to keep you safe from certified instructors of the highest level.